galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 [![Edit React Fetch Heroes](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/react-fetch-heroes-jb1of?fontsize=14&hidenavigation=1&theme=dark)

-On our startup study case, we are always rewriting to something newer as the time goes.
-The last one is React, but we don't know what is going to take place in the coming years, maybe Svelte, or Polymer or maybe Web Assembly?
+In our startup study case, we are always rewriting to something newer as the time goes.
+The last one is written in React, but we don't certainly know what is going to take place in the coming years, maybe Svelte, or Polymer or maybe Web Assembly?
 Who knows.

 ## What is Legacy Code

-All the examples above renders just a simple list of heroes, but in practice it could be much bigger with a lot of functionalities and features and that means changing to a new technology or approach can take a lot of time and planning.
+All the examples above render just a simple list of heroes, but in practice, it could be much bigger with a lot of functionalities and features and that means changing to a technology or approach can take a lot of time and planning.

 As we can see with this simple app, we are always writing code that, somehow, is going to be rewritten later.
 So we can assume: